Deploying Braintrust with Docker

 To get started, just pull down the deployment repo and launch Braintrust!

-To launch the API configuration:
+To launch the data plane:

 git clone https://github.com/braintrustdata/braintrust-deployment.git